 Sage is an herb from the mint family that has a sweet, yet savory flavor.
 Botanically known as Salvia officinalis, it is native to the Mediterranean region.
 Sage's botanical name comes from the Latin word "salvere," meaning "to be saved."
-Once prized for its medicinal value, the most popular use of sage these days is in the stuffing for the Thanksgiving turkey.
-But sage is much too good to bring out only once a year for the holiday dinner.
+Once prized for its medicinal value, the most popular use of sage these days is in the stuffing for a holiday turkey.
+But sage is much too good to bring out only once a year.

 Sage has a very long and rich history due to both its medicinal and culinary uses.
 At one time, the French produced bountiful crops of sage which they used as a tea.
 The Chinese became enamored with French sage tea, trading four pounds of Chinese tea for every one pound of sage tea.
 In 812 AD, sage was one of the plants deemed so important that Charlemagne ordered it planted on German Imperial farms, no doubt due to the lucrative trade business as well as for its medicinal popularity.

 In ancient Rome, sage was considered to have substantial healing properties, particularly helpful in the digestion of the ubiquitous fatty meats of the time, and was deemed a part of the official Roman pharmacopeia.
 The herb was used to heal ulcers, to help stop the bleeding of wounds, and to soothe a sore throat.
-The Chinese used sage to treat colds, joint pain, typhoid fever, and kidney and liver issues.
+Many people in China used sage to treat colds, joint pain, typhoid fever, and kidney and liver issues.